From El Clasico to the Superclasico: Football's biggest rivalries

 Where Rangers were dominant in the 1990s — winning nine consecutive league titles — Celtic have held the upper hand in the 21st century.

-The Bhoys won nine league titles in a row to match their neighbour's record of success, but fell short of a famous 10th title this year, with Steven Gerrard guiding the Gers to a first championship since 2011.
+The Bhoys won nine league titles in a row to match their neighbour's record of success, but fell short of a famous 10th title in 2020-21, with Steven Gerrard guiding the Gers to a first championship since 2011.

 Football outside of Europe is often neglected by your average fan — but the Superclasico is a fixture that has thrust itself into the spotlight in recent years.

-The Buenos Aires derby pits River Plate against city rivals Boca Juniors.
+The Buenos Aires derby pits Boca Juniors against city rivals River Plate.

 The two sides have a rich history, with Alfredo di Stefano starting his career at River and Diego Maradona famously wearing the blue and gold colours of Boca.